JohanSmet/rtiow/README.md

 Or, more accurately, ray tracing in a spare hour here and there.
 Seemed like a fun thing to do when Advent of Code 2021 wrapped up.
 And besides, a ray tracer, just like a 6502 emulator, is something you've got write at least once in your lifetime, right?

-Nothing really special here, I follow the book quite closely but I try to avoid using inheritance hierarchies and virtual functions.
+Nothing really special here, I followed the book quite closely but I tried to avoid using inheritance hierarchies and virtual functions.
+I don't have multiple material classes, just one that has parameters to control the amount of diffuse/specular reflection and refraction (inspired by articles on [The blog at the bottom of the sea](https://blog.demofox.org/2020/06/14/casual-shadertoy-path-tracing-3-fresnel-rough-refraction-absorption-orbit-camera/).

-## Goals
+## Future Goals
-- Finish the book.
-At the time of this commit I finished chapter 9.
+- Add some kind of denoising.
 - Reimplement the ray tracer to run entirely on the GPU (vulkan, glsl)

 ## Building